 CBRE Group, Inc. (Los Angeles)

-CBRE Group, Inc. (CBRE) is a global commercial real estate services and investment firm, managing more than 375 million square feet of commercial properties and facilities worldwide.
-CBRE has achieved a 16.2 percent reduction in site energy use, equivalent to eliminating more than 800,000,000 vehicle miles.
-Other accomplishments include having 5,000 employees complete training modules for ‘The Business of Green’ educating others on green buildings and energy efficiency.
+CBRE Group, Inc. (CBRE) is a global commercial real estate services and investment firm.
+It manages more than 375 million square feet of commercial properties and facilities worldwide.
+CBRE has achieved a 16.2 percent reduction in site energy use.
+That’s Equal to eliminating more than 800,000,000 vehicle miles.
+Other accomplishments include having 5,000 employees complete training modules for ‘The Business of Green’.
+This is about educating others on green buildings and energy efficiency.

 MACH Energy (Oakland)